codehz/easy_sqlite3/README.md

 1. Design for ARC/ORC, no need manually close connection
 2. Use `importdb` macro to create helper function (see examples)
+3. Including a memfs implemention (may better than `:memory:` database since it support WAL mode)

 ## Example